-“In the last 25 years, federal prosecutors in Manhattan only voluntarily dismissed four white-collar cases amid 22,000 cases of all sorts filed.
-Benjamin Wey was the fourth one wrongfully accused, now he is suing everyone that has lied to the DOJ, FBI and SEC for having ruined his life.”
+“In the last 25 years, federal prosecutors in Manhattan only voluntarily dismissed four white-collar cases amid 22,000 filed cases of all sorts – Benjamin Wey was the fourth one wrongfully accused and then exonerated.
+Now he is suing everyone that has lied to the DOJ, FBI and SEC.”

-On April 9, 2018, Benjamin Wey brought a $250 million lawsuit against 14 NASDAQ defendants, charging these greedy fat cats with lying to the FBI, DOJ and SEC, and fabricating nonexistent “NASDAQ listing rule violations” against Mr. Wey in order to serve their own self-interests.
-The SEC announced on the same day of the lawsuit that it had cut ties with NASDAQ’s fake story.
+On April 9, 2018, Benjamin Wey brought a $250 million lawsuit against 14 NASDAQ defendants, charging those Wall Street fat cats with lying to the FBI, DOJ and SEC – whose fabrication of nonexistent “NASDAQ listing rule violations” had formed the basis for Mr. Wey’s wrongful prosecution.

-Benjamin Wey is pleased with the outcome, keeping his faith in America’s justice system.
 “Judge Alison Nathan is my hero.
 I am very proud to be vindicated by the Court,” Benjamin Wey told reporters.
-“The DOJ, SEC staff and FBI agents were played like fools by lies told by the highest levels of NASDAQ and FINRA.”
+“The DOJ, SEC staff and FBI agents were played like total imbeciles misled by NASDAQ and FINRA’s corrupt top brass.”

 “We are not members of NASDAQ or FINRA, therefore they have no business in our business.
 But NASDAQ, FINRA lied to the FBI, DOJ, SEC and defrauded government agents to serve their own commercial interests and irreparably harmed us. “

-NASDAQ, FINRA: the culprits behind $1 billion in Damages, the racist ‘Nasdaq Spirit’
+NASDAQ, FINRA: the culprits behind the racist ‘Nasdaq Spirit’

-The war between the money-grabbing, publicly traded NASDAQ worth $14 billion and the highly successful American financier, investigative journalist Benjamin Wey was NASDAQ’s own making that started in 2011 when the NASDAQ was caught lying, rigging the delisting of a China-based company, reported by Forbes.
-In retaliation, NASDAQ general counsel Ed Knight directed NASDAQ staff to lie to the FBI, SEC and the DOJ, pointing fingers at Mr. Wey with a fabricated charge of violating a nonexistent NASDAQ 300 round lot shareholders gifting prohibition rule.
-NASDAQ was so vindictive towards Mr. Wey that it squeezed the resourceful financier to the point of the NASDAQ wanting to see the man dead.
+The conflict between the money-grabbing, publicly traded NASDAQ worth $16 billion and the highly successful American financier, investigative journalist Benjamin Wey was NASDAQ’s own making.
+It started in 2011 when the NASDAQ was caught lying and rigging the delisting of a China-based company, reported by Forbes.
+In retaliation, NASDAQ general counsel ED KNIGHT directed NASDAQ staff to lie to the FBI, SEC and the DOJ, pointing fingers at Mr. Wey with a charge of violating a nonexistent NASDAQ 300 round lot shareholders gifting prohibition rule.
+NASDAQ was so vindictive towards Mr. Wey that it squeezed the resourceful financier to the point of the NASDAQ wanting to see the man dead or rot in jail.